sendgrid/smtpapi-go/CONTRIBUTING.md

 The GitHub issue tracker is the preferred channel for library feature requests, but please respect the following restrictions:

-- Please **search for existing issues** in order to ensure we don't have duplicate bugs/feature requests.
+- Please **search for existing issues** to ensure we don't have duplicate bugs/feature requests.
-- Please be respectful and considerate of others when commenting on issues
+- Please be respectful and considerate of others when commenting on issues.

 <a name="submit-a-bug-report"></a>
 ## Submit a Bug Report

 Note: DO NOT include your credentials in ANY code examples, descriptions, or media you make public.

 A software bug is a demonstrable issue in the code base.
-In order for us to diagnose the issue and respond as quickly as possible, please add as much detail as possible into your bug report.
+For us to diagnose the issue and respond as quickly as possible, please add as much detail as possible into your bug report.

 Before you decide to create a new issue, please try the following:

 1. Check the Github issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
-2. Update to the latest version of this code and check if issue has already been fixed
+2. Update to the latest version of this code and check if the issue has already been fixed.
-3. Copy and fill in the Bug Report Template we have provided below
+3. Copy and fill in the Bug Report Template we have provided below.

 ### Please use our Bug Report Template